Luckygoldjade/footwear-distro-project/README.md

 These features will help you manage and optimize the distribution of footwear across your network.

 ## Collaborators
-This project was originally developed in collaboration with teammate Jacky Kuang, and myself.
+This project was originally developed in collaboration with teammate Jacky K, and myself.
 This repo is personalized, independently maintained version created for portfolio and resume.

 ## Tech Stack - Full-stack JavaScript application